computationalabstraction/Saman/README.md

 </div>

-समान - Deep Object Diff and Equality checker for Javascript
+Saman(समान) is a deep object diffing and equality checker for Javascript.
+The library is concise and has about 7 functions and the distribution size is 659 bytes(Gzipped).